robertdebock/katacoda-scenarios/fun-with-docker/step2.md

 ````
 FROM alpine
 RUN apk add --no-cache openssl
 CMD echo "You can use openssl in this container."
 ````

 (It's been placed for you, no need to create it.)

 # Task
-Build the Dockerfile, tag it with "myimage" (hint `docker build --help`).
+Build the Dockerfile, tag it with "myimage" (hint: `docker build --help`).